LouisCAD/kotlin-libraries-playground/README.md

 ```

-## 🔭 Deepening your understanding of one library
+## 🔭 Expanding your understanding of one library

 Clone this repository and make it yours.